srg-ics-uplb/airborne/README.md

 Setup:
 ======
-I don't have an install script ready yet.
-So bear with the manual installation process for now.

 Install the latest version of Python 2.7 and MySQL.
+Also install the required connectors for MySQL.
 On Windows, you can download them here: [Python](https://www.python.org/downloads/windows/) [MySQL](https://dev.mysql.com/downloads/mysql/)

 On Linux, you can use the following commands:

 	sudo apt-get update
 	sudo apt-get install mysql-server
-	sudo apt-get install python2.7
+	sudo apt-get install python2.7 libmysqlclient-dev python-mysqldb

 Clone the github repository.